 You’ve read the articles and watched the videos, and know that having an electric pressure cooker is a great way to save time in the kitchen.

-If you haven’t used one before, it’s hard to gauge before you buy one exactly how you’ll be using it.
+If you haven’t used one before, it’s hard to gauge exactly how you’ll be using it.

 What types of meals, quantities of food, whether you’ll store it on the counter or in a cabinet and how you’ll go about cleaning it after each use are all considerations.